leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 (tea.KeyMsg) ctrl+c
 ```

-Note the first message received is the window resize message, which Bubbletea sends to your program shortly after startup.
+Note the first message received is the window resize message, which Bubble Tea sends to your program shortly after startup.

 ## 3. Live reload code changes